YSun-syptk/Kaggle_HousingFutureSales/README.md

 We then also look for possible transformation needed for normality on the response variable (required for linear regression, but not necessary for neural network or svm).

-We have experimented with neural network, svm, random forest regressor and found the random forest performs the best with validation.
+We have experimented with Lasso, Elastic Net, Kernel Ridge, Gradient Boosted Trees, XGB and LGBM (last three all tree-based models).
+We also included Ensemble Learning (Averaging vs. Stacking) as alternative models anfd that our stacking module (meta-learning) performs the best (given its flexibility and size).

 For further details on EDA, model construction and analysis, please see notebook.